Do you speak software?

 Is this expense reimbursable?

 Yes.
 Our participants have this expense reimbursed by their companies.
-We provide support & documentation for that.
+We provide support & documentation.

 When are the sessions scheduled?

-We try and find a time that works for every participants.
+Usually over two weeks on Monday, Wednesday and Fridays in the afternoon.
+But we try and find a time that works for all participants.
 Contact us for the latest cohort schedule.